parthpatne/LowCodeDemo/README.md

 steps:

 1) Install action SDK : "npm i kss-action-sdk"
-2) @parth create an step to convert all the tsx/ts into js/html package which user can do the zip and upload to KSS action portal or make a postman call.
+2) @parth fix the compilation prb to convert all the tsx/ts into js/html package which user can do the zip and upload to KSS action portal or make a postman call.